berlinbabel/aerial_workflow/docs/lightroom.md

    And make 'Maximum Size:100 GB

 ## Catalog
-Delete this folder to remove catalog (deletes LR database and edits), this will enable you to re-import images as if first time import
+Delete this folder to remove catalog (deletes LR database and edits), this will enable you to re-import images as if first time import.
 1. C:\Users\username\Pictures\Lightroom